prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   (towards the ContractTerms), this will override those details (including total price) that would otherwise computed based on information from the inventory.

-  .. ts:def:: InventoryOrderDetail

-    interface InventoryOrderDetail {

-      // List of products that are part of the purchase (see `Product`),
-      // possibly incomplete as details can be filled from the inventory detail.
-      products: ProductSpecification[];
-    }

     type ProductSpecification : (MinimalInventoryProduct | Product);